mwenell/languageSelector/README.md

 # Known Bugs
 - Click on language flag image does not update the selected language in dropdown select element of language
+- Unlisted languages in "data-languages" will show for users.

 # Example HTML Code
 Below is an example HTML code when using inline lang() parameter in translations.